2 Kings 3:10

 "Alas," said the king of Israel, "for the LORD has summoned these three kings to deliver them into the hand of Moab!"

-Then the king of Israel said
+“Alas,” said the king of Israel,

-for the LORD has summoned
+“for the LORD has summoned these three kings

-to deliver them into the hand of Moab
+to deliver them into the hand of Moab!”

 Persons / Places / Events